MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 Creating the grillage
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, the five super-T beam and two edge beams (parapets) of Figure 1 are modelled  - here the number of longitudinal and transverse grid lines used are 7 and 11 respectively.
+For this example, the five super-T beams and two edge beams (parapets) of Figure 1 are being modelled similar to Caprani et al. (2017)
+- for this the number of longitudinal and transverse grid lines are 7 and 11 respectively.

 .. code-block:: python